 Step by step guide to making your own homemade air conditioner

 If your home doesn’t have its own air conditioning, you can build your own with the simple tools listed above in the materials section.
-It’s pretty easy, and, it turns out, quite effective too!
+It’s pretty easy, and, it turns out, quite effective at creating cool air.

 1. Mark your fan around the rim.